Mike Gartner: Playing career

-However, Gartner only lasted one season with Minnesota and was traded to the New York Rangers on March 6, 1990, for Ulf Dahlén, a draft pick and future considerations.
-He had a strong start with the Rangers scoring two goals in his debut versus the Philadelphia Flyers.
+Gartner only lasted one season with Minnesota and was traded to the New York Rangers on March 6, 1990 for Ulf Dahlén, a draft pick, and future considerations.
+He scored two goals in his debut with the Rangers versus the Philadelphia Flyers.
 He scored eleven goals and sixteen points in the remaining twelve regular-season games the Rangers played that year.
 In 1991–92, he became the first player in NHL history to score his 500th goal, 500th assist, 1000th point and play in his 1000th game all in the same season.
 The next season, Gartner became the first Ranger to score at least 40 goals in three consecutive seasons.
 He also scored four goals in the NHL All-Star Game and earned the All-Star Game MVP award.

 Gartner was traded to the Toronto Maple Leafs for Glenn Anderson, a minor leaguer, and a draft pick at the trade deadline on March 21, 1994.
 The deal was driven by Rangers head coach Mike Keenan who disliked Gartner for his lack of grit and disappointing performances in the playoffs.
 Rangers general manager Neil Smith convinced his Maple Leafs counterpart Cliff Fletcher to agree to the trade by noting that Gartner had one year left on his contract while Anderson was expected to become a free agent at season's end.
 Gartner played with the Leafs until 1996, when he was traded to the Phoenix Coyotes, who had just re-located from Winnipeg.
 Gartner scored the first goal and hat trick in Phoenix history on October 7 against the Boston Bruins, in the franchise's second game since relocation.
 He played two seasons with the Coyotes before retiring in August 1998.

 Hockey administrator

 Gartner was active with the NHL Players Association.
 He served as president of the NHLPA from 1996 until his retirement in 1998 and served as Chairman of the Goals & Dreams program with the NHLPA.
 He resigned from the NHLPA on March 19, 2007.

-Gartner has been a member of the Hockey Hall of Fame Selection Committee in 2009, and its Chair since 2022.
+Gartner has been a member of the Hockey Hall of Fame Selection Committee in 2009, and its chair since 2022.
+He was announced as chair-elect of the Hall as a whole, to replace Lanny McDonald whose term expired in June 2025.